 “I don’t believe in therapy anymore, I just go get a blow dry at the hairdresser” said the writer Delia Ephron at the Pennsylvania Governor’s Conference for Women held at the Convention Center last week in Philadelphia.
 Delia spoke at a session titled “Finding The Courage To Choose A Different Path.”

-She had so many great words of wisdom, I couldn’t write them all down fast enough.
+There were so many great words of wisdom.
+I couldn’t write them all down fast enough.
 While I still go to therapy, I agree with Delia, there is nothing like a good blow dry or a fabulous haircut or a perfect set of highlights to cheer me up when I’m down.
 Hair is the most important accessory that we wear every day.
 (Eyeglasses are a very important accessory for me too since I need them to see.
 A great pair of eyeglasses can cheer me up, but it is a much more expensive investment than hair.)

 Delia talked about her early aspirations to be a writer, about both her parents who were screenwriters.
 She said her mother told her and her sister (the late Nora Ephron) that “you must become writers.”
 She left her first husband when she was nearing 30 to move to NYC to become a writer.
 She wrote a book on crocheting and then sold a piece to the NY Times about how to eat chocolate pudding.
 The rest is history.
 (I used to crochet afghans back in the 70s and early 80s too and I loved chocolate pudding when I was a child.)